-Some years ago I installed an water level sensor based on an ultrasound sensor.
+Some years ago I installed a water level sensor, based on an ultrasound sensor.
 The principal were that I installed an ultrasound module at the top of the cistern and measured the distance to the water surface.
 Based on that distance I calculated the percentage how full or empty my cistern was.

 I made an little Docu-Page about the TL231 Water Level Sensor.
 If your're just looking for a usage of this sensor click here: